Rapid Axis for Sheet Metal Fabrication

 Since the material is a lot thinner, the physics at play are a little different.
 There’s no stock, reliable way to grip a sheet that’s 0.100” thick without bending and deforming it on a CNC mill.
 In addition, thinner plates can’t be machined the same way as plates — machine speeds need to be turned down, workholding changes such as vacuum chuck, and other operations are possible to use.

-Different Types of Sheet Metal Manufacturing
+Different Types of Sheet Metal Fabrication

 Laser Cutting